phluid61/internet-drafts/http2-encoded-data/draft.md

 GZIPPED\_DATA frames (type code=0xTBA) are semantically identical to DATA frames ({{RFC7540}}, Section 6.1), but their payload is encoded using gzip compression.
-Significantly: the order DATA and GZIPPED\_DATA frames is semantically significant; and GZIPPED\_DATA frames are subject to flow control ({{RFC7540}}, Section 5.2).
+Significantly: the order of DATA and GZIPPED\_DATA frames is semantically significant; and GZIPPED\_DATA frames are subject to flow control ({{RFC7540}}, Section 5.2).
 Gzip compression is an LZ77 coding with a 32 bit CRC that is commonly produced by the gzip file compression program {{RFC1952}}.